KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 This section covers dialogs to select files to open and save.
 The file dialogs are provided by your system.
-They can be provided with either paths or URLs and could utilize wildcard or mimetype filtering.
+They can be provided with either paths or URLs and could utilize name or MIME type filtering.

 ###  --getopenfilename dialog box